FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ## Determine the winner

 Once a player has no rocks left the round ends.
-All other players put their remaining rocks in their rock stash.
+All other players put their remaining rocks in their own rock stash.

 If this is not the last round:

-- All players can now bet on the 🦄 with their rocks available from their stash as described above.
+- All players can now bet on the 🦄 with their rocks available from their own stash as described above.
-- A new round begins and all players receive 6 rocks from the main stash.
+- A new round begins and all players receive 6 rocks from the central stash.
 - Add one to the D10 round counter.
-- Players with a personal rock stash may choose to add rocks to their current game stash at this time only.
+- Players with a personal rock stash may choose to add rocks to their rocks for the current round at this time only.

-Once the agreed number of rounds are played the player with the most rocks in their stash wins the game.
+Once the agreed number of rounds are played the player with the most rocks in their own stash wins the game.

 ## Extras